 A major technical and methodological goal of the approach presented here is to rigorously ensure consistent modeling of structure and behavior in the three different system models.
 This problem is not trivial, as different models may deliberately include overlapping information, and one has to check that no inconsistencies are introduced.
-Conversely, attempting to ensure consistency in the presence of overlapping information usually reveals a number of errors and misconceptions and, ultimately, considerably boosts confidence about the adequacy and robustness of the specification.
+Conversely, attempting to ensure consistency in the presence of overlapping information usually reveals a number of errors and misconceptions and, ultimately when these are corrected, considerably boosts confidence about the adequacy and robustness of the specification.

 As already mentioned, we study here a pragmatic but rigorous approach for ensuring consistency between models by using a mapping to explicitly relate the elements in each view that are intended to be descriptions of the same entities of the system.
 Based on this mapping, the meaning of an entity in one view is then faithfully projected into its corresponding meaning in a second view.
-However, as this second view has its own way of assigning meaning to entities, the projected meaning from the first view corresponds to a set of properties about the second view.
-The consistency of this projected meaning in both the first and the second view then amounts to the verification of proof obligations asserting these properties.
+However, as this second view may have its own way of assigning meaning to entities, the projected meaning from the first view corresponds to a set of properties about the second view.
+The consistency of this projected meaning in the second view and the entities' own definitions in that view then amounts to the verification of proof obligations asserting these properties.